 12 Good Dog Food Company Tests Their Products

-It is important to find a dog food company that frequently tests their foods to ensure that they meet AAFCO guidelines as listed.
+It is important to find a dog food company that frequently tests its foods to ensure that they meet AAFCO guidelines as listed.

 13 Good Dog Food Company Maintains Full Transparency

-Susan Thixton wrote a good article for Dogs Naturally Magazine blog outlining her thoughts about the necessity for pet food manufacturers to maintain transparency, and why that matters to all of us.
+Susan Thixton wrote a good article for the Dogs Naturally Magazine blog outlining her thoughts about the necessity for pet food manufacturers to maintain transparency and why that matters to all of us.

 14 Good Dog Food Manufacturer Will Test Every Batch